shriram-esh/current_affairs/README.md

 5. Run `heroku create <your-app-name>` replace \<your-app-name\> with a unique name.

-6. Heroku needs a Procfile to know how to run the application.
+6. **(Optional)** Heroku needs a Procfile to know how to run the application.
 A default one has already been created in the repository.
 If you want to customize your application further, you can edit the Procfile.

 7. Run `git push heroku <branch>` replace \<branch\> with the name of the git branch you would like to use.
 This will push your code to the Heroku server. **This may take a couple of minutes.**